ENCCS/gromacs-gpu-performance/content/general-considerations.rst

 See also
 --------

+This paper https://arxiv.org/abs/2006.09167 reports on current performance and parallelization used in GROMACS.

 These papers explore multi-simulations for throughput in detail:

 * "More bang for your buck: Improved use of GPU nodes for GROMACS 2018" https://doi.org/10.1002/jcc.26011